 As with any internet-facing, production-level application, Pocket Core was designed to be run in a process managed environment, to handle restarts and other process-level configurations.

 After you have successfully tested your environment to make sure it's properly set up, you can set up your desired node!

-Devs can opt out of receiving service for nodes having self signed certificates.
-This could have an impact on the requested your node can receive for servicing.
+Devs can opt-out of receiving service for nodes having self-signed certificates.
+This could have an impact on the requested your node can receive for service.
 Which is why we recommend having a certified SSL certificate before servicing relays.

 If you are a novice at setting up a node or setting up an environment for your node.
 We encourage you to look at one of our helpful guides to learn how to set up certain configurations for your node.